OctaveLarose/octavelarose.github.io/_posts/2024-06-06-ast-inline-caching.md

 ...aaand that makes a lot of sense since Rust ownership is all about either having many immutable borrows or ONE mutable borrow.
 If whenever we call a method, we borrow it mutably, then a simple recursive call from inside that method will need to also mutably borrow the same method, and we're already toast - and that's one of several potential `BorrowError` we could see.

 Changing the design of the AST interpreter so that it can be self-modifying has been in my todo list since the start of this project.
-It's hard if just to wrap my head around how it would be best to go about it.
+It's not just for inline caching: the ability to do runtime replacement of any node with a more optimized one would open many many doors, it's hard if just to wrap my head around how it would be best to go about it.
 So let's circumvent that for now: the current quick """fix""", is... using a lot of raw pointers instead of safe `Rc<RefCell<T>>` types, and peppering the code with a million uses of `unsafe`.
 Is this bad?
 Yeah!
 Does it work?
 Also yeah!

 No more Rust compiler guarantees though, and that's kind of Rust's whole thing, so we might as well be working with C at this point.
 Shame.
 This is absolutely something that I want to fix, and will fix in the future - and it should make for a decent blog post when I do.